clojusc/friend-oauth2/README.md

 5. Because OAuth2 is technically a protocol for obtaining 3rd-party **authorization** of resources, `credential-fn` behaves differently than in other workflows: it allows you to intercept the access-token at the end of the 3rd-party authentication process and inject your own functionality.
 This is where you would do something like associate the 3rd-party's authorization with a user or roles in your own system, for example.

+## Testing

+friend-oauth2 uses Midje (https://github.com/marick/Midje) for testing.
+You can run all the tests by starting up a repl, running `use 'midje.repl` and running `autotest`, or run `lein midje :autotest` on the command line.

 ## To-do: